MattKevan/kevan-11ty/src/articles/lineup.md

 <img src="/images/lineup2.jpg" class="wide">
 <p class="caption">↑ Exhibition postcard.</p>

-Sadly we weren't able to feature Mr Sausage, a 20 foot inflatable sausage wearing a hat, as he was too big for the building.
+My one regret was that we weren't able to feature [Mr Sausage](http://www.woostercollective.com/kuldo.jpg), a 50ft tall inflatable sausage wearing a hat, as we couldn't fit him in the building.